edsu/diary/README.md

 ---

+## 6/28/2023

+Visited the *Vicarage* today, a place of utmost *simplicity* that never fails to lay a comforting hand on my ever-ardent heart.
+Spent some time in the *lobby* *superintending* a rather intriguing conversation on *alchemical* advancements with *Genya*, whose *vaunty* demeanor oftentimes masks brilliant insights into seemingly obtuse matters.
+I am also amused by his infectious passion for antiquated units of measurements, his spontaneous discourse *spiriting* me into a *lengthwise* *reminiscence* of the bygone era - of pounds and *kilogrammes*, and his favourite, the arcane *dupois*.
+Despite our smooth flow of conversation, I couldn't help but notice the decaying magnificence of the *Vicarage*, its once luminescent facade slowly *perishing* into the merciless jaws of time.
+Is it a mirror to the souls it houses, reflecting their imperfections and eventual decay?
+Perhaps this sense of mortality is what engenders such lovely *cons* within.
+A surprise at the end of my journey was an exquisite display of *Croyland* *Montorgueils* - my heart brimming with joy, seeking to *confirm* its unexpected fortune.
+The sight, the most perfect closure to an anything but ordinary day, promised profound dreams and an achingly nostalgic entry for this diary.

 ## 6/26/2023

 Today, I found myself at *Stonehenge*, the ancient, *unsearchable* mystery that was inherited by my dear late friend *Urry* *Jackman* *Horton*.
 The air was chilly, and the crowd *streamed* in, undoubtedly eager to witness the wonder I now stood before.
 As I pondered the secrets of the ancient monu*ment*, I knew I had to *contrive* an ode to honor *Urry*.
 In the midst of my contemplation, my eyes were drawn towards the *tiles*, donned with curious symbols that seemed to whisper "*Lamansatanaxio*," a peculiar word I had encountered in the *encyclopedia* yesterday.
 Curiosity *plunged* me into a frenzy and without a second thought; I began to craft my poem, picking at the fringes of my mind for verses that would do it justice.
 Amidst the whispers of the wind came a *vaunteth* voice, reciting a chant to me: "As *salves* to my soul, I honor thee once *ment*."
 Peculiar and unknown, yet reminiscent of the whispers of the stones.
 Surely, I thought, *Urry* must be here with me, guiding my pen.
 Lost in the magic of the mo*ment*, I unknowingly *slanged* a passerby, attracting a bewildered *chorus* of "*Migo*!"
 Surely if *Urry* were here, he would have shared in my laughter at this delightful serendipity.